 Early 2000, I had a vivid detailed dream where I saw a woman who appeared as an angel or ice queen, at a river of ice, dressed in all white wearing a crown and cloak of feathers, beckoning an elk to follow her.
 She turned to me and said, ""Changing Migration" meaning it was time for the animals to repattern their routes to help lessen climate impacts on their species.

 The Last Goose

-Dreams and nightmares of Climate Change.
-"The Last Goose" is a sketch created after a detailed post-apocalyptic dream on October 29, 2018.
+"The Last Goose" is a sketch of a woman holding a goose, created after a post-apocalyptic anxiety dream on October 29, 2018.
 Survivors wore masks and devices monitoring environmental pollutants to avoid toxins impacting health.
 In the dream, researchers were sent to study the last Canadian Goose flock only to find the birds dying.
 No doubt my fears of air pollution are expressed as such nightmares.
 A study released on Sept.19,2019, reported billions of birds have vanished from North American skies over the past five decades.

 An illustration of a woman on horseback overlooking a barren valley.
 The valley is a photograph from Iceland, where "projections indicate that all of the Icelandic glaciers will disappear in 200 years due to global warming.
 “As things stand now, the world temperature appears to be rising.
 Then, the melting will take place in a shorter time span.” - Iceland Review, 2019

 Witnessing the ongoing contamination of our waterways motivated me to create this piece, representing a girl touching water as a metaphor for action.